 Healthcare Administration Salary Overview

 BLS data shows that those working in healthcare administration often make more than those who work in other management roles.
-The median annual salary in May 2020 for other management positions was $95,180.
-Healthcare administration salary is also significantly higher than the average median salary for all occupations in the United States, which was $41,950 in May 2020.
+While the median annual salary in May 2024 for other management positions was $122,090, the healthcare administration salary is significantly higher than the average median salary for all occupations in the United States, which was $49,500 in May 2024.

 Those interested in learning how to become a healthcare administrator should start by learning more about the skills, steps and education requirements necessary to enter the field.